 Under NH law an injured worker is to be paid 60% of their pre-injury average weekly wage while they are out of work due to a work related injury.
-These benefit payments are issued by MEMIC on a weekly basis and are tax free.
+These benefit payments are issued by the insurance company on a weekly basis and are tax free.

-The University allows employees to use accrued leave (earned time, sick, or annual) to supplement the 40% portion that workers compensation does not cover.
-The injured employee is required to fill out the Workers Compensation Accrued Time/Overpayment Agreement Form and submit the completed form to the Workers Compensation Coordinator.
+The University allows employees to use accrued leave to supplement the 40% portion that workers compensation does not cover.
+The injured employee is required to fill out the Workers Compensation Accrued Time/Overpayment Agreement form and submit the completed form to the Workers Compensation Coordinator.
 Once your accrued leave balance is exhausted the injured worker will be on a leave without pay from the university as long as they are out of work.

 - If immediate medical attention is necessary, assist employee.
 For more information refer to Medical Treatment

-- Instruct the employee to complete the Report of Occupational Injury or Illness form within TWO working days
+- Instruct the employee to complete the UNH Accident / Injury / Illness Report within 24 hours

 - Advise employee about disability payments (loss wages).
 See Workers’ Compensation Benefits